Francis W. Eppes: Death, legacy and recent controversy

 Eppes died on May 30, 1881, in Orlando, Florida, and was buried at Greenwood Cemetery.
 Three of his children by his first wife had died earlier in Virginia.
 They were buried at the Jefferson family cemetery at Monticello, as were Francis' Jefferson grandparents and mother, Maria.
 Later, at least three of his grandchildren were also buried there.
 Since the late 19th century, the cemetery has been owned and operated by the Monticello Association, a private lineage society of descendants of Jefferson and Martha Wayles.
 (This property is separate from the Monticello plantation, which is owned and operated by the Thomas Jefferson Foundation.)

 In 1995, Florida State University established the Jefferson–Eppes Trophy to honor Eppes and his grandfather Thomas Jefferson.
 A statue of Eppes was installed to commemorate him at the university and unveiled in January 2002.
 In 2016, the Eppes statue was the subject of a non-binding removal referendum introduced by the FSU chapter of Students for a Democratic Society because Eppes owned slaves.
 The referendum failed by a vote of 71% to 29%.
 In May 2018, an FSU panel voted to recommended the removal of the statue as well as the Eppes designation at Eppes Hall.
 On July 20, 2018, maintenance crews removed the statue from Westcott Plaza.
 On May 12, 2019, the statue was relocated to another part of the campus.
 On July 24, 2020, the statue was removed from the campus.

+In 2021, FSU President John Thrasher accepted the recommendation from the Task Force on Anti-Racism, Equality, and Inclusion and directed that Eppes' name be removed from the building housing the College of Criminology and Criminal Justice.